michaelokoroike/Python/Languages/SQL/SQL_JOINs/Notes.md

            JOIN demo.accounts #also grab everything from this table ON orders.account_id = accounts.id #combine the two tables that the data is derived from by specifying the relationship between the two tables...account_id in the orders table is the same as id in the accounts table
+- Tables that a column comes from need to be specified in the SELECT statement